lyu-ai/agentok/website/docs/examples/search-n-write/index.md

 # Search and Write

-In this tutorial, we'll dive into the use of FlowGen's GroupChat and Functions features to develop an agent capable of searching for online news and crafting articles for you.
+In this tutorial, we'll dive into the use of Agentok Studio's GroupChat and Functions features to develop an agent capable of searching for online news and crafting articles for you.

-You can access this tutorial as a FlowGen template named [Search and Write](https://platform.flowgen.app/templates/udaciyj0xp325ye).
+You can access this tutorial as a Agentok Studio template named [Search and Write](https://studio.agentok.ai/templates/udaciyj0xp325ye).
 Feel free to interact with it directly, or fork the flow to apply your custom modifications.

 ## Prerequisites

-Before we begin, ensure you have access to FlowGen.
-You can explore FlowGen [online](https://platform.flowgen.app) or opt to [install it on your local system](https://github.com/tiwater/flowgen/).
+Before we begin, ensure you have access to Agentok Studio.
+You can explore Agentok Studio [online](https://studio.agentok.ai) or opt to [install it on your local system](https://github.com/hughlv/agentok/).

-This tutorial will utilize the online platform of FlowGen.
+This tutorial will utilize the online platform of Agentok Studio.

 ## Steps to Build Your Agent

-### Initiating a New Autoflow
+### Initiating a New Workflow

-After logging into FlowGen, you can kickstart your new flow by clicking on 'Build from Scratch'.
+After logging into Agentok Studio, you can kickstart your new flow by clicking on 'Build from Scratch'.

 ![Build from Scratch](./img/build-from-scratch.png)

-### Orchestrating the Autoflow
+### Orchestrating the Workflow

 Clear the deck by deleting any pre-existing sample nodes.
 Then, from the left panel, drag and drop the following nodes onto your workspace: